koii-network/docs/compute/aggregator/introduction.md

 Web platforms are incentivized to restrict data, as API costs rise, so does the value of the data.
 In contrast, a decentralized data market like Koii **becomes more affordable with increased competition.**

-One of our example template tasks is a [Crawler](/quickstart/crawler/introduction) that uses nodes to efficiently crawl public websites.
-As an example, we have improved the crawler to function as a [**community data feed for X**](https://github.com/somali0128/X-scraper) allowing users to collect data, automate replies, filter by engagement, and pull data from specific tweet IDs.
+One of our example template tasks is a [Extractor](/quickstart/extractor/introduction) that uses nodes to efficiently extract public websites.
+As an example, we have improved the extractor to function as a [**community data feed for X**](https://github.com/somali0128/X-scraper) allowing users to collect data, automate replies, filter by engagement, and pull data from specific tweet IDs.
 However, this is just an example of how you can:

 1. **Gather Data from any Website using Koii.**
 2. **Put that Information on a Database.**